praveendhac/nessus-docker/README.md

 We need to modify `nessus-scanner/Dockerfile`, nothing to modify in `docker-compose.yaml`
 * Change `FROM` to the OS of your interest
 * Change `RUN` commands reflecting the OS, say using yum, apk etc.
+* Download image specific to the OS of interest, place it in `nessus-scanner` directory
+* `RUN` the installation command specific to OS (dpkg, rpm, apk add etc.)
 * Change `ENTRYPOINT` reflecting the path where nessus is installed